obrien-lab/cg_simtk_protein_folding/README.md

 | CG_ribosome_parameterization/**truncate_ribosome.py** | Truncate the CG ribosome according to the centroid line of the exit tunnel.
 (Learn more) |
 | CG_ribosome_parameterization/**gen_ribosome_FF_v2.py** | Train collision diameters of CG ribosome beads from given ribosome structures.
 (Learn more) |

-- To create CG ribosome model, you need to download the .cif file of your ribosome from [RCSB PDB](https://www.rcsb.org/)
+- To create CG ribosome model, you need to download the .cif file of your ribosome from [RCSB PDB](https://www.rcsb.org/).
+Use `gen_50S_pdb.py` to generate a pdb file that contains the assembly of subunits that you want to model.
+Note that the 50S in the script name doesn't restrict the scope of usage.
+You can use it to generate any assembly of subunits you want, no matter what the organism the ribosome belongs to.
+Then use `fix_orein_50S_pdb.py` for E. coli ribosome and `fix_orein_60S_pdb.py` for S. cerevisiae ribosome to get the re-orientated subunits, followed by using `create_cg_ribosome_model.py` to build the CG model for the assembly of subunits.
+Finally, use `truncate_ribosome.py` to generate the truncated CG ribosome .cor file.
+If you are interested in tunning force field parameters for CG ribosome model, use `gen_ribosome_FF_v2.py` to train your parameters using some high-resolution crystal structures or Cryo-EM structures.

 ### 4. Simulation of co-translational folding